osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 - Supercharged Liquidity (Concentrated Liquidity) Pool, and
 - CosmWasm Pools (e.g., Transmuter and Alloyed Assets)

-Note: As of [Proposal 669](https://www.mintscan.io/osmosis/proposals/669), the Pool Creation Fee is 400 OSMO
+Note: As of [Proposal 699](According to https://www.mintscan.io/osmosis/proposals/699), the Pool Creation Fee is 100 USDC.

 Note: Sometimes there is no way to find the Pool ID of a pool via a block explorer using the transaction hash. osmosisd CLI will show the Pool ID of the new pool in response when creating the pool via CLI; otherwise, the only way to get a Pool ID is to search among the most recently created pools, or else look on a list (that shows Pool ID) of all pools for matching specifications.